isc-projects/bind9/doc/arm/reference.rst

    milliseconds.

 ``tcp-recv-buffer``;  ``udp-recv-buffer``
-   These options control the operating system receiving network buffer sizes for TCP and UDP respectively.
-Buffering on the operating system level can prevent packet drops during short spikes, but if the value is set too large it could clog up a running server with outstanding queries that have already timeouted.
-The default is ``0`` which means to use the operating system default value.
-The operating system caps the maximum value that the user can set here.
+   These options control the operating system's receive buffer sizes (``SO_RCVBUF``) for TCP and UDP sockets respectively.
+Buffering at the operating system level can prevent packet drops during brief load spikes, but if the value is set too high, it could clog a running server with outstanding queries that have already timed out.
+The default is ``0``, which means the operating system's default value should be used.
+   The minimum configurable value is ``4096``; any nonzero value lower than that will be silently raised.
+The maximum value is determined by the kernel, and values exceeding the maximum will be silently reduced.

 ``tcp-send-buffer``; ``udp-send-buffer``
-   These options control the operating system sending network buffer sizes for TCP and UDP respectively.
-Buffering on the operating system level can prevent packet drops during short spikes, but if the value is set too large it could clog up a running server with outstanding queries that have already timeouted.
-The default is ``0`` which means to use the operating system default value.
-The operating system caps the maximum value that the user can set here.
+   These options control the operating system's send buffer sizes (``SO_SNDBUF``) for TCP and UDP sockets respectively.
+Buffering at the operating system level can prevent packet drops during brief load spikes, but if the value is set too high, it could clog a running server with outstanding queries that have already timed out.
+The default is ``0``, which means the operating system's default value should be used.
+   The minimum configurable value is ``4096``; any nonzero value lower than that will be silently raised.
+The maximum value is determined by the kernel, and values exceeding the maximum will be silently reduced.

 .. _builtin: